HottScall/TDLMVC/LEARNING.md

   - The rendered list (ul)

 - Ensure to make all these variables so you can easily access them throughout your code.

+_Note_ Ensure that you understand creating Elements, getting Elements and the .notation calls such as type, placeholder, textContext and append!